emanqamar17/react-mini-project/README.md

    git clone https://github.com/emanqamar17/react-mini-project.git

-Go inside the project folder
+-Go inside the project folder

 cd react-mini-project

-Install all dependencies:
+-Install all dependencies:

 npm install

-Start the development serve:r
+-Start the development serve:r

 npm start

-The project will open automatically at http://localhost:3000
+-The project will open automatically at http://localhost:3000

-Project Overview:
+**Project Overview**:

 This project demonstrates how to set up and style a React application using Tailwind CSS.
 It was created as part of my internship task to practice modern front-end tools and responsive design.

-Deployment:
+**Deployment**:

 The project will be deployed using Vercel for fast and easy hosting.